thomasclausen/wp-network-notifier/README.md

 # Usage

+Download it, upload it and activate it!

-Just activate the plugin, and on a subpage to "Settings" shows the users getting e-mails on the current blog.
+A subpage to "Settings" shows the users getting e-mails on the current blog.

 # Feedback